Follow us on our social media channels for news, industry briefs and information with a focus on validity and relevance to our industry.

 EMPLOYEE-TO-EMPLOYER MATCHING EVENT

-Now halfway through the program and after two successful events, we are hosting another Employee-to-Employer Matching Event.
-Taking place on Monday, February 7th, 2022, our virtual platform will allow video interviews to be scheduled between employers and potential employees.
+Taking place on Monday, February 7th, 2022, our virtual platform will allow video interviews to be scheduled between employers and potential employees in the Ontario tourism industry.
 If you haven't already applied for the program, there is still time!

 For full program details and how to apply, please click here.